adlnet/xAPI-Spec/xAPI.md

 as the instructor for an experience, if this experience happened as part of a team activity, or how an experience fits into some broader activity.

+The talbe below lists all properties of 'Context':
 <table border="1">
 <tr><th>property</th><th>type</th><th>description</th></tr>
 <tr>